syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ![Excel-Like-Features_img3](Excel-Like-Features_images/Excel-Like-Features_img3.jpeg)

 ## Work Book
-The GridControl can be used like workbook in Excel.
+The Windows Forms GridControl can be used like workbook in Excel.
 This can be achieved by adding the [TabBarSplitterControl](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.TabBarSplitterControl.html) to the form.
 In this control, add the number of [TabBarPage](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.TabBarPage.html) (work sheets) to be shown in the workbook.
 Fill each page with the GridControl to look like the work sheets in excel.
 The following code snippet will perform the above process,

 {% tabs %}
 {% highlight c# %}